SiliconLabs/java_packet_trace_library/doc/debug-channel.md

  N          End framing:  ']'
 ```

-All tooling that deals with the discrete debug messages is expected to remove the framing, so what is left is individual
+All tooling that deals with the discrete debug messages is expected to remove the stream framing, so what is left is individual
 debug messages, without the framing and the length bytes.

-In case of errors (such as the `]` not being present after the length bytes) recovery is typically accomplished by
-the deframing state engine reading forward until a next `[` is found, and then attempting to resume the deframing.
-This case can be detected, because the payload of each individual message contains a sequence number.
+Therefore, any discrete per-event file formats, such as PCAP or PCAPNG, are expected to hold just the individual debug messages, without the stripped `[`, `]` characters, or the two length bytes.

 The following two chapters describe the format of individual debug messages, after the framing bytes are removed.